instead-hub/instead/doc/stead3_en.md

 You can hide items in the inventory, if 'disp' the attribute will be 'false'.

 'dsc' -- description of the object.
-It will be displayed in the dynamic partthe scene in the presence of the object in the scene.
+It will be displayed in the dynamic part the scene in the presence of the object in the scene.
 The braces displayed a fragment of the text to be a link in the window INSTEAD.
 If objects in the scene a lot, all descriptions are displayed one after the other, using the spacebar